The Heavenly Gates in Negev Desert Rock Art, Israel

 The gate wings that look like sun rays are of slightly different sizes symbolizing the rise and set direction.
 The bigger one, left side in Fig.2, symbolizes the rise direction and the smaller one the set direction.
 The wings also explain the viewer, their magical ability to float in the sky exactly as birds do.
 The similarity between the gates described by John C Didier, Figure1, and the cylinder seal above is very clear.

 We have textual and pictorial testimonies of the story of Innana and celestial bull from the Epic of Gilgamesh 1500 BC.
-In the cylinder seal, Figure3, Innana is seen stepping out of the heavenly gate.
-The winged gate is carried on the back of the bull.
-Again, the wings are slightly of different sizes, the right wing is larger than the left.
+In the cylinder seal, Figure3, Innana stepping out of the heavenly gate carried on the back of the bull.
+The gates wings are of slightly different sizes, the right wing larger than the left indicating the difference of sunrise and sunset gate.
 She is heading straight from the gate, naked, and steps into the boat floating in a celestial ocean, that separates heaven from the earth.

 Fig 3 Cylinder Seal, Inanna steps out from the gate of heaven.